yogeshvar/CourseNotes/README.md

 - Docker
 - Kubertenes

 Few topics are organized into a separate folder, with code examples included.
-To get started, simply navigate to the folder for the topic you wish to study and review the code examples provided.
+To get started, simply navigate to the folder for the topic you wish to review the code examples provided.

 ## <u><i>BDD Test</i></u>: